Elia2909/Taxi-service/README.md

 # Taxi-service
 This application was written specifically for the taxi service.
 In it, you can track the drivers of their cars and the brands of cars.
-It implemented by using CRUD operations and a database.
+It was implemented by using CRUD operations and a database.

 # Features
 * Register new drivers his cars and manufacturer